soareschen/es6-promise-debugging/README.md

 }
 ```

 In this example the timeout promise intercept the `reject` function before forwarding to the constructor caller.
 It then set a timeout function that reject the promise.
-In this case the nature of Promise ignoring errors actually work in our favor: if the caller fulfill the promise before the timeout, the reject inside the timeout function is simply silently ignored.
+In this case the nature of Promise ignoring errors actually work in our favor: if the caller fulfill the promise before timeout, then calling reject inside the timeout function is simply silently ignored.

 With this simple trick, if a promise chain ever halt a user can simply detect the bug by changing the `createPromise()` function: